spyglassventures/sgv-whatsapp-artificial-text/README.md

 (I replaced my wife's first name with "...a".
 Everything else was created by the machine.)

 ### Description
 The model was trained on my wife and mine WhatApp chat history of about 5 years.
-The model is able to produce the format you find in WhatApp, output some German words, however is not able to generally produce meaningful sentences (few excpetions).
+The model is able to produce the format you find in the WhatApp chat history and is able to output some German words.
+However is not able to generally produce meaningful sentences (few short excpetions).

+Bonus points: The model also picked up the "author distribution" of the messages between us.
+I don't text that much, neither does the model pretend to (=

 ### Considerations
 At the beginning, whatever I did, my model did not converge.
 The main reason was the amount of characters to be encoded.
-The model thought of each emoticons as of a characters.
-I endet up with 733 options for the algoritym to choose from, when picking the next character.
-Removing the emoticons reduced the space by approximately 85%, while keepting the text readable.
+The model thought of each emoticon as of a characters.
+I ended up with 733 options for the algorithm to choose from, when picking the subsequent character.
+Removing the emoticons reduced the space by approximately 85%, while keeping the text readable.

 <p align="left">
  <img src="Encoder_Whatsapp.PNG" width="55%" title="Output">